wurthless-elektroniks/smc360/docs/flash.md

 Commands should be the same as in xenon_sfcx.h, but as a reminder:

-- 0x02 reads the page in the address register to the internal buffer
+- 0x02 reads the 256 byte page at the given logical NAND address into the internal buffer.
+  Only bits 8-31 of the address are used; bits 0-7 are ignored.
-- 0x00 reads four bytes at the given address from the internal buffer to the data register
+- 0x00 reads four bytes at the given address from the internal buffer to the data register.
+  Only bits 0-15 will be used for that operation.

 It is also possible to launch NAND-to-SDRAM DMAs from the SMC, but the SFCX registers used to start the DMA must be programmed via GPU JTAG, and those registers must be set before hwinit runs, as hwinit